rancherlabs/support-tools/collection/longhorn/v1.x/longhorn-pod-collector/README.md

 ## How to use

-* Download the script and save as: `longhonr-pod-collector.sh`
+* Download the script and save as: `longhorn-pod-collector.sh`
 * Make sure the script is executable: `chmod +x longhorn-pod-collector.sh`
 * Run the script: `./longhorn-pod-collector.sh`